-Both iPD and Evolutionary Stable Strategies (von Neumann and Morgenstern, 1944, and Nash, 1949) predict, or give a sign, what behavior (strategy) is likely to happen whether it is adopt by the population, in such a way, no minority using a another strategy can invade (M. Smith, 1974).
-When the 2x2 prisoner's dilemma is playing for once the unique ESS es Defeat strategy.
-Nevertheless, when use pay-off matrix that meets 2R>T+P and play indefinite numbers of times the best strategy is mutual cooperation.
-ThisIt does not means that if one does not cooperate the option remains be the best option but it is the worst option.
-Axelrod and Hamilton (1981) expose that some organism's symbiosis can be understand through reciprocal altruism's model: and when organisms can remember at least one previous interaction, outcomes and they are able to distinguish the partner's difference then the strategies situation becomes much richer set of possibilities.
-They present a ESS for iterated PD that gather robustness and stability and initial viability, called TIT FOR TAT.
-It was arise as the winner strategy, submitted by Anatol Rapoport in the Robert Axelrod's computer tournament, because an individual that used it can survive invades to other strategies.
-The highly simple strategy roots inside that one cooperate on the first move and then doing whatever the oponent did on the preceding move.
+Both the iterated Prisoner's Dilemma (iPD) and the Evolutionary Stable Strategies (ESS)(von Neumann and Morgenstern, 1944; Nash, 1949) predict, or suggest, what behavior (strategy) is likely to occur if a ESS is adopt by the population, in such a way, no minority using a another strategy can invade (Smith, 1974).
+When the 2x2 PD is played only for one time the best ESS is Defeat strategy.
+Nevertheless, when the pay-off matrix employed meets 2R>T+P and the game is played an indefinite numbers of times, the best strategy is mutual cooperation. e.i. if one stop reciprocity behavior the best option change to defeat.
+Axelrod and Hamilton (1981) showed that some organism's symbiosis can be understood through the reciprocal altruism's model and if organisms can remember the outcome of at least one previous interaction and they are able to recognize different partners, then the strategies situation includes a much richer set of possibilities.
+They present a ESS for iPD that combines robustness and stability with initial viability, called TIT FOR TAT.
+This strategy arised as the winner strategy, submitted by Anatol Rapoport, in the Robert Axelrod's computer tournament, because it can survive invations from other strategies.
+The highly simple strategy consists in cooperating on the first move and then doing whatever the opponent did on the preceding move.

 ..............

-Thus, many experimenters have tried to understand different aspects of reciprocal altruism behavior in animals and whether non-human animals with less ability can solve iPD.
-Basically we want to comprise what abilities are essential for.
-Green, Price and Hamburger (1995) assess iterated prisoner's dilemma game over pigeons and observed that birds are so impulsive and prefer small immediate outcomes rather than big long-term delayed outcomes.
-Stevens and Stephens (2003) use Blue jays on four different pay-off matrix, where one of them is the iPD matrix, over special dual operant box.
-This study found little cooperation in prisoner's dilemma treatment and this findings suggest that jays don't cooperate when immediate benefit is available (defect only), even if a long-term benefit may exist.
-Then in Steven et al. (2002 and 2005) inspired by low level of cooperation (Gardner et all.
-1984, Clements and Stephens 1995, Flood et al. 1983, Green et al. 1995) proposed payoff accumulation and temporal clumping to iPD game using blue jays in a kind of apparatus that consisted of side by side V-shaped compartment.
-They found that combined both accumulation and clumping treatment birds show a level of cooperation over chance choice.
-But in Danchin et. al. (2006) criticized these treatment arguing that iPD payoff matrix becomes stag hung matrix after each accumulation blocks.
-Adams and Mesterton-Gibbons points out that in Stevens et al. (2002) found that birds care less about the immediacy of reward if seeds accumulation in a transparent food tray for some time before being deliver.
+Thus, many experimenters have tried to understand different aspects of reciprocal altruism behavior in animals and whether non-human animals with less cognitive abilities can solve iPD.
+Green, Price and Hamburger (1995) assessed the iPD game on pigeons and observed that birds are very impulsive and prefer small immediate rewards rather than big, long-term, delayed rewards.
+Stevens and Stephens (2003) trained blue jays (Cyanocitta cristata) using four different pay-off matrices, where one of them was the iPD matrix, with a special dual operant box.
+This study found little cooperation in PD treatment and this findings suggest that blue jays don't cooperate when immediate benefit is available (defect only), even if a long-term benefit may exist.
+Then Steven and colleages (2002 and 2005) inspired by the low levels of cooperation observed (Gardner et al., 1984; Clements and Stephens, 1995; Flood et al., 1983; Green et al., 1995) proposed assess over iPD frame to the effect of a pay-off accumulation and temporal clumping treatment to iPD game using blue jays in an apparatus that consisted of side by side V-shaped compartments.
+They found that combining both accumulation and clumping treatment birds showed a level of cooperation that scarcely surpassed chance choice.
+However, Danchin and colleages (2006) criticized the Steven's experiment arguing that each accumulation block the iPD payoff matrix becomes stag hung matrix (whereby the temptation outcome, T, leave to be the best reward, R>T≥P>S) because the bird quantify the effective amount after four trials.
+Adams and Mesterton-Gibbons pointed out that in a different study by Stevens And colleages (2002) birds care less about the immediacy of reward if seeds accumulation in a transparent food tray for some time before being delivered.